Carole A. Feuerman:

 How are we to justify a representation of such harshness—realistic in its detail, unrealistic in its composition—within Feuerman’s artistic production?
 This incompleteness is not only physical; it evokes a profound inner distress.
 It is quite clear that for Feuerman, the body is not only epitomized by healthy athletes, dancers and swimmers—it is also the site of physical and mental suffering.

-The art of the twentieth century, far removed from breaking with tradition, has been repeatedly confronted with past motifs, explorations, turning points, strongholds, and even minor expressions that preceded it.
+The art of the twentieth century, far removed from breaking with tradition, has been repeatedly confronted with past motifs, explorations, turning points, strongholds and even minor expressions that preceded it.
 The human body is one of the most widely explored subjects by artists seeking to discover its mysteries.
 It has been meticulously copied and even distorted in anti-naturalistic recreations.
-One of the leading motifs involving the body is that of bathers, a theme heavily frequented between the second half of the nineteenth century and the first half of the twentieth century, and treated in different manners in Feuerman’s sculptural iterations.
+One of the leading motifs involving the body is that of bathers, a theme heavily frequented between the second half of the 19th century and the first half of the 20th century, and treated in different manners in Feuerman’s sculptural iterations.

 In painting, bathers are typically surrounded by a context.
 The air, land, vegetation, sky, light and trees are fundamental elements in these compositions.
 In a classical sculpture, the context is conjured up by the observer.
 In Feuerman’s sculptures, however, the context is understood by the subjects’ skin, and is provided by clues like droplets of water, their complexion, their sun-kissed faces and their tan lines.

-In the second half of the 1960s, the earliest hyperrealists looked not to the history of art but to reality.
+In the second half of the sixties, the earliest Hyperrealists looked not to the history of art but to reality.
 Conversely, in Feuerman’s sculptures, there are continuous references to art history.
-This would suggest that Feuerman’s position has, from the very beginning, been that of a postmodern artist, while the hyperrealists were still rooted in modernism.
-Feuerman’s swimmers bring an echo of Pierre-Auguste Renoir’s and Joaquín Sorolla’s bathers, Thomas Eakins’ young people on the beach, subjects from Greco-Roman and Egyptian statues, as well as French Neoclassical paintings and Italian magical realism from the 1930s.
-There is a particular affinity between Feuerman’s subjects and the post-impressionist paintings of Sorolla, in which the Valencian artist captures a blissful moment on the beach.
+This would suggest that Feuerman’s position has, from the very beginning, been that of a Postmodern artist, while the Hyperrealists were still rooted in Modernism.
+Feuerman’s swimmers bring an echo of Pierre-Auguste Renoir’s and Joaquín Sorolla’s bathers, Thomas Eakins’ young people on the beach, subjects from Greco-Roman and Egyptian statues, as well as French Neoclassical paintings and Italian magical Realism from the 1930s.
+There is a particular affinity between Feuerman’s subjects and the Post-Impressionist paintings of Sorolla, in which the Valencian artist captures a blissful moment on the beach.
 Of course, I am not referring to style, but to the spirit that guides the two artists in their quest to capture the sense of enchantment and plenitude experienced when we plunge into the ocean’s water or bask in the heat of the sun, leaving our skin to be dried by the wind.
 Both artists place importance on the depiction of water and light; though while Feuerman focuses on the body, Sorolla focuses on the nature in which the body is immersed.

 The iconographic theme of bathers places the spectator in the position of a voyeur, hiding during an intimate moment, admiring sensual bodies that often assume a demure stance or cover themselves.
 This stance can be seen in many classical statues or ancient paintings of Aphrodite Anadyomene.